preethi-droid/MaRS-task-1/README.md

 ## What I Did

 ### Ubuntu & Bash
-Learned a lot about linux, used AI tools, but made sure I understood them too.
+Learned a lot about linux, used AI tools, but made sure I understood most of the commands.

 ---